 - Keep the test running until you have a statistically-significant sample.
 In most cases, it’s best to run each test for at least a week to account for daily fluctuations in traffic.

 - Choose the headline that performs the best and move on to the next test.

-Marketing PACE to seniors can be a challenge because of the limitations on the marketing methods and tools you can use.
+Marketing PACE to seniors can be challenging because of the limitations of the marketing methods and tools you can use.
 Using the information we’ve included here can help you maximize the impact of your marketing budgets and attract new patients.

 About the Author

 Tyson Downs, the owner of Titan Web Agency, has years of experience working with small businesses and helping them meet their revenue goals.
 Prior to starting Titan Web Agency, he freelanced in SEO and Web Design while working in the corporate world.
 Tyson is a graduate of Brigham Young University, the father of 5, and enjoys spending time with his family.
 Particularly on the baseball field.